-- No fee for the first incident of accidental damage to device.
-Repair is made and a notification made to parents/guardian. - Full price of repair or replacement for an intentionally damaged device and a parent/guardian meeting with administrator required. - \$150 for lost or stolen device and a parent/guardian meeting with principal required.
+- No fee for the first incident of accidental damage to the Chromebook if the annual device fee has been paid in full before the incident occurs.
+Repair is made and a notification made to parents/guardian. - Full price of \$424 or cost of repair (whichever is less) for an intentionally damaged device and a parent/guardian meeting with administrator required. - \$150 for lost or stolen device and a parent/guardian meeting with principal required.
 Devices reported as stolen outside of school require an official police report to the school administration.
 If the fully functional device is later found or returned, this fee will be returned to the family.
-The district disables devices that are reported lost or stolen so it is important to report this early. - Full price for lost, stolen or damaged AC adapter.
-The new power adapter will not be issued to the student until the fee is paid.
+The district disables devices that are reported lost or stolen so it is important to report this early. - Full replacement cost for lost, stolen or damaged A/C adapter (Replacement charger: \$31.00, Replacement charger for loaner: \$17.00).
+The replacement power adapter will not be issued to the student until the fee is paid.